 Sam Cooke, 1960

 The topic of noun clauses is usually not addressed until the intermediate or advanced level.
 Yet the reality is that lower-level students encounter noun clauses regularly in everyday speech, in sentences such as Do you know where my keys are?
 This grammar-based lesson gives students practice using noun clauses without making it necessary to go into lengthy explanations or even using the words noun clause.
-It is a companion to the lesson for “As Long As You Love Me.”
-You can do either lesson first.

 The song that culminates this lesson,”Wonderful World,” has clear, classroom-friendly lyrics with a few simple noun clauses.

 Some record companies have revived interest in older songs like this one by making lyric videos for them.
-The 2015 lyric video for this song works particularly well in the language classroom.
+The 2015 lyric video for this song works well in the language classroom.
 Historic scenes flash on the screen while the music plays.

 Choose from the following activities: